shantanusoam/dnd-dynamic-tree/README.md

 Play around in [examples](https://shantanusoam.github.io/dnd-dynamic-tree) to check the API and see what it can do.

+## Features

+- Custom trigger element
+- Custom drag Element
+- Multi nth level submenu support
+- Automatic State update and Postion generation
+- Specific props to each dnd item
+- Auto positioning of each dnd-item
+- Equbied with all the dnd-kit helpers
+- Written in TypeScript 🤙

 ## Install

     npm install dnd-dynamic-tree @dnd-kit/core @dnd-kit/sortable @dnd-kit/utilities